Straying livestock on roads

 We will also continue to work with pastoralists and educate drivers in an effort to get everyone to their destination safely.

-Visit our regional driving conditions page to learn more about the challenges you may face when driving in WA.
+Visit our regional and long distance driving page to learn more about driving in regional WA.

 Acknowledgement of country